-The GCIC function is responsible for entry and removal of identified property that has been stolen or recovered.
+The GCIC Unit is responsible for entry and removal of identified property that has been stolen or recovered.
 These files must be entered in GCIC/NCIC files within 12 hours after a Gwinnett County Police Department Incident Report has been completed.
 GCIC will make entries for all missing persons including runaways immediately.
 GCIC is required to participate in the record validation program established and administered by GCIC/NCIC.
-Additional responsibilities consist of the training of all agency employees who work with CIIS data, affected CIIS data, or use a CIIS network terminal.
-This training provides employees with a working knowledge of federal and state regulations and the laws governing the security of information.
+Additional responsibilities consist of the training of all agency employees who work with CJIS data, affected CJIS data, or use a CJIS network terminal.
+This training provides employees with a working knowledge of Federal and State regulations and the laws governing the security of information.